 When you work with clients (or prospective clients), you want to look your best.
 Let Raven software help.
 In a few simple steps, you can produce a professional report that lets your brand shine.

 No matter what degree of branding you want in your reports, Raven has a solution.
 With all sorts of bells and whistles for true customization, we make sure you can do a whole lot to make an impact on your clients.

 Let’s see how much you already have taken care of.
 Here are the top 10 ways to white label Raven.

-Everything here is available to all paid Pro and Agency accounts.
+Everything here is available to all paid Start, Grow, Thrive, and Lead accounts.
 If you’re in trial, you won’t have access to Preferences > White Label, however.

 1. Set your custom subdomain

 Go to Preferences > Custom Domain and add text to the Subdomain text field.
 Add your brand name and your custom subdomain will be yourbrand.raventools.com.

 All Start accounts can use a custom subdomain, but only Grow, Thrive, and Lead accounts can opt to use a fully custom domain like yourcompany.com for an additional monthly fee.

 Go to Preferences > White Label and upload your logo – we recommend a high-quality transparent PNG.
 The logo will appear in the corner of Raven and will also appear as a larger image on your login page.

 All of your reports can be branded with a logo of your choice—just click the Add Logo button in the top-left corner of your report and either upload a new logo or select an existing one.
 Additionally, when you turn reports into templates, the logo will come along for the ride with the rest of your report data when you use that template.